 If you are considering visiting Costa Rica, here are six important things to know before planning your vacation.

 • As of November 1: Costa Rica re-enables its air border to all countries in the world as long as they meet the requirements established in the framework of the pandemic.

 • As of Sept.
 1, private flights from the United States will also be allowed to enter Costa Rica.

 • Passengers and crew members of yachts and sailboats must meet the same entry requirements as those issued to passengers entering by air on August 1.

 2. Entry Requirements until March 7th

 • Complete digital epidemiological form “Health Pass”

-• Travel insurance – international or purchased through the Costa Rica National Insurance Institute- that covers medical care, or an unexpected extended hotel stay due to COVID-19.
+• Travel insurance – international or purchased through authorized Costa Rica insurer that covers medical care, or an unexpected extended hotel stay due to COVID-19.

 • Travelers opting for foreign travel insurance must demonstrate pdf proof in English or Spanish; coverage for medical expenses for at least $50,000 and a minimum of $2,000 for extended stay expenses.

 • Face masks in all indoor circumstances are mandatory.
 The only exceptions are at restaurants and all open-air tourism activities.

 3. Vaccination Proof requirements until March 7th, 2022: